yinquan-chn/blog/Java Reource/java/util/ArrayList.md

      * Returns an array containing all of the elements in this list
      * in proper sequence (from first to last element).
      *
-     * <p>The returned array will be "safe" in that no references to it are
+     * The returned array will be "safe" in that no references to it are
      * maintained by this list.
 (In other words, this method must allocate
      * a new array).
 The caller is thus free to modify the returned array.
      *
-     * <p>This method acts as bridge between array-based and collection-based
+     * This method acts as bridge between array-based and collection-based
      * APIs.
      *
      * @return an array containing all of the elements in this list in